microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 In 1-bit Adam v2, we introduce a new system implementation for compressed communication using the NCCL backend of PyTorch distributed.
 This significantly improves the usability due to NCCL’s integration with PyTorch distributed.
 The performance of our new NCCL-based implementation is also better than our earlier MPI-based implementation for Ethernet-based systems and on-par for InfiniBand-based systems.
 Thus we highly recommend users to choose this implementation.

 **Watch out!**
-This NCCL-based implementation requires PyTorch >= 1.8 and NCCL >= 2.8.3.
-Currently (2021/03/04) NCCL 2.8.3 is not officially supported by PyTorch.
+This NCCL-based implementation requires PyTorch >= 1.8.
+It also requires NCCL >= 2.8.3 when you have 64 or more GPUs to avoid certain NCCL runtime bugs.
+Currently (2021/03/16) NCCL 2.8.3 is not officially supported by PyTorch.
 The solution we used is by hacking in NCCL 2.8.3 via `LD_PRELOAD`: 1) Install NCCL 2.8.3.
 This works for us on a CUDA 11 system: `apt-get install -y libnccl2=2.8.3-1+cuda11.0 libnccl-dev=2.8.3-1+cuda11.0`.
 2) Set `LD_PRELOAD` to the the library path.
 This works for us: `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libnccl.so.2.8.3`.
 To confirm `LD_PRELOAD` is working you can see the version it uses in the NCCL logs if you have `NCCL_DEBUG=INFO`, it should say: NCCL version 2.8.3+cuda11.0.
 {: .notice--warning}

 #### 1.2.2 MPI-based implementation